 Family Peer Support Specialists work with parents and/or primary caregivers who have children ages 5 to 18, or ages 18 to 26 if the child/youth still lives at home and/or has not graduated from high school.
 The child/youth must be experiencing mental health and/or substance use challenges which are resulting in trouble at school, with the law and/or that put the child/youth at risk of out of home placement.

 A Family Peer Support Specialist can help you find and connect with needed resources, advocate for you and your child at school, in court, with mental health providers, etc. He/she will also help you and your child to identify and prioritize your goals and needs.
 All interactions are strength based, family driven, youth guided, and solution oriented.

-Salt Lake County has a team of Family Peer Support Specialists working for the Division of Youth Services.
-You can contact Mary Gully at 801-631-1086 / Email for information about the program.
+Salt Lake County has a team of Family Peer Support Specialists working for the Youth Services.
+If you have any questions, please email email@example.com

 There is no cost associated with this program.